Malone-Disturbance-Ecology-Lab/ERA5Flux/README.md

 ![](images/funct_doc3.png)

-**Step 4:** Done!
-Normally you would render the documentation into an actual help page for the function using `devtools::document()` but this repo does not have the required package infrastructure yet, so `devtools::document()` will error out.
+**Step 4:** Render the documentation into an actual help page for the function using `devtools::document()`.
+This will generate a .Rd file inside the "man" folder.
+This becomes your function's help page.

+**Step 5:** Always remember to push your commits to GitHub!